Catching the Vixen

 Maybe Tyler’s worried

+about forever too.
 The sound of another voice made me jump on the couch,

 splashing coffee on my sweatpants.
 I wasn’t often alone in the condo, but my